wing32048/Server-side-project/README.md

 	>Login information:
 	> - admin@admin.com/P@ssw0rd 	(Administrator)
 	> - loser@cc.com/123 	(User)
 	>
 	> Click the word "Login", enter the login information and click the login button below to sign in.

+	## **Administrator Privilage**
+	>- Drop User
+	>- Drop Blog
+	>- Drop Comments
+ 	>- Find User username

 - the use of your CRUD web pages: which button or UI is used to implement create, read, update, and delete?
 	> On the main page, the login button has implemented read, while the sign up button has implemented read and create.
 	> On the login page, there are also a "Forget Password" button, this has implemented read and update.
 	> After successful login, there is a `Create a New Blog` button, it implemented create.
 	> When login as an admininstrator, you are able to delete comments, by clicking the blog that comments located and you'll see a Delete button, the delete button implements delete.

 - the use your RESTful CRUD services: the lists of APIs?
 HTTP request types?
 Path URI?
 How to test them?